methaqualon/docker-compose-lemp/README.md

 # Docker Compose LEMP Stack

-This repository contains a little `docker-compose` configuration to start a `LEMP (Linux, Nginx, MariaDB, PHP)` stack.
+This repository contains a little `docker-compose` configuration to start a `LEMP (Linux, Nginx, MariaDB, PHP)` + PHPMyAdmin stack.

 ## Details

 The following versions are used.

-* PHP 7.2 (FPM) - With MySQLi driver optionally (Uncomment line from php.Dockerfile)
+* PHP 8 (FPM) - With pdo_mysql driver (you can comment it on php.Dockerfile)
-* Nginx 1.13.6
+* Nginx (latest)
 * MariaDB 10.3.9
+* PHPMyAdmin (latest)

 ## Configuration

 The Nginx configuration can be found in `config/nginx/`.
+Also there are another Nginx conf prepared for most of all php frameworks (just made "public" root dir)

 You can also set the following environment variables, for example in the included `.env` file: